npc-gnu/yaud/README.md

 How to install it?

 1. Install the requried apps:
-Arch and Arch based: sudo pacman -S git gcc g++
-Debian and Debian based: sudo apt install git g++ gcc Fedora/RHEL and Fedora/RHEL based: sudo dnf install git gcc-c++ openSUSE and openSUSE based: sudo zypper install git gcc-c++ Alpine and Alpine based: sudo apk add git g++
+Arch and Arch based: ´sudo pacman -S git gcc g++´ Debian and Debian based: ´sudo apt install git g++ gcc´ Fedora/RHEL and Fedora/RHEL based: ´sudo dnf install git gcc-c++´ openSUSE and openSUSE based: ´sudo zypper install git gcc-c++´ Alpine and Alpine based: ´sudo apk add git g++´
-Old Pardus(not debian based) versions and PisiLinux: sudo pisi it git gcc Gentoo and Gentoo based: sudo emerge --ask dev-vcs/git sys-devel/gcc
+Old Pardus(not debian based) versions and PisiLinux: ´sudo pisi it git gcc´ Gentoo and Gentoo based: ´sudo emerge --ask dev-vcs/git sys-devel/gcc´
-2. Clone the repo with git clone...
+2. Clone the repo with ´git clone git clone https://github.com/npc-gnu/yaud.git´ .
 3. Enter the directory with running cd yaud.
 Dont enter the yaud/src or yaud/include otherwise you cant compile it.
-4. Compile by running these commands: g++ -Iinclude src/yaud.cpp -o yaud g++ -Iinclude src/dd.cpp g++ -Iinclude src/rm.cpp g++ -Iinclude src/umount.cpp g++ -Iinclude src/mkfs.cpp g++ -Iinclude src/installer.cpp
+4. Compile by running these commands:
+´´´g++ -Iinclude src/yaud.cpp -o yaud g++ -Iinclude src/dd.cpp g++ -Iinclude src/rm.cpp g++ -Iinclude src/umount.cpp g++ -Iinclude src/mkfs.cpp g++ -Iinclude src/installer.cpp´´´
-5. Run the installer by ./installer .
+5. Run the installer by ´./installer´ .
 When the installation is completed, yaud will not activate.
 To activate yaud run yaud --a .
 6. Thats it.
 Now you can use yaud.

 NOTE: Yaud's warnings and help table is turkish for now.
 It will be english soon.

 #License

 This project lisenced by GNU General Public Lisence v3.
-(GPLv3) .
+(GPLv3).
+And every part of this app licensed by GNU General Public Lisence v3.